Amazon Phone Screen Interview: What You Have 45 Minutes to Prove

 What Trips Up Strong Engineers

 Going silent when stuck.
 If you are blocked, name the block.
 "I am trying to figure out whether I need this partition to be stable" is signal the interviewer can document.
-Silence for 45 seconds is a red flag on both the technical and communication dimensions simultaneously.
+Silence for 45 seconds is a red flag on both the technical and communication dimensions at once.
 See Technical Interview Communication for the habit that prevents this.

 Further Reading